 Obtained feedback from training participants and trainers: This project charted new territory.
 Thus, a message of “learning together” and encouraging conversation was conveyed to the trainees throughout the training.
 In support of this message, the PPC designed an evaluation process promoting honest feedback, both positive and negative.
 Critical feedback on the feasibility of using IDA in the field, understanding concepts related to capacity and decisional abilities, and effective teaching methods gathered from Phase One and Phase Two training were fully integrated into the project’s planning for finalizing materials.
 This feedback came from both trainers and participants.
 The participants completed a pre/post-test and feedback forms and provided feedback on notecards during a training exercise and then again during a post-training phone meeting.
 The PPC trainers discussed the training pilot’s overall successes and challenges.
 The project results provide insight into the benefits, complexities and challenges of standardizing how APS caseworkers assess decision-making capacity.

-In 2016, the Massachusetts Executive Office of Elder Affairs Adult Protective Services agency expressed interest in using the IDA tool.
-A train -the -trainer model was considered the most feasible approach to disseminating the IDA tool.
-A select group of Massachusetts supervisors were trained by the WCMC/NYCEAC Team with the goal of then going back to MA and training field workers themselves.
-The tool was refined and adapted for Massachusetts use (IDA 3.0-MA) and a training manual was created to guide the new trainers as they conducted trainings throughout the state.
-Preliminary reports from supervisors and workers has been positive
+In 2016, the Massachusetts (MA) Executive Office of Elder Affairs expressed interest in using the IDA tool with its Adult Protective Services staff statewide.
+A train-the-trainer model was considered the most feasible approach to disseminating the IDA tool.
+A select group of MA supervisors were trained by the WCM/NYCEAC Team with the goal of then going back to MA and training field workers themselves.
+The tool was refined and adapted for MA use (IDA 3.0-MA) and a training manual was created to guide the new trainers as they conducted trainings throughout the state.
+Preliminary reports from supervisors and workers has been positive.

 In 2017, the Administration for Community Living funded investigators from the University of Southern California to pilot the IDA tool and training manual for use is selected counties in California.
-Again, a train- the- trainer model was adopted and the CM/MYCEAC team trained a group of skilled clinicians who would then disseminate the IDA tool throughout California.
-The California initiative will include a much- needed analysis of the validity of the tool and it’s impact on the work of APS staff.
+Again, a train-the-trainer model was adopted and the WCM/NYCEAC team trained a group of skilled clinicians who would then disseminate the IDA tool throughout California.
+The California initiative will include a much-needed analysis of the validity of the tool and it’s impact on the work of APS staff.

 Other organizations and agencies continue to express interest in the IDA tool and we envision it being a very useful tool to address the universal challenge that APS workers have in the determining the decision-making ability of their clients at risk.